govfresh/govfresh.github.io/_thoughts/2022-01-14-cdo-playbook-website.md

 ---
-title: "Making a playbook for chief data officers more accessible"
+title: "Making a chief data officers playbook more accessible"
 date: 2022-01-14
 description: "And suggestions for the CDO Council."
 author: Luke Fretwell